Pandora and the Flying Dutchman (1951) - full transcript

 invulnerable for 24 hours.

-swallowed a large mouthful,
+Montalvo had swallowed a large mugful,

-and it had made
+and it had made him a little sick.

-He observed with satisfaction
+He observed, with satisfaction,

-the empty chair beside pandora.
+the empty chair beside Pandora.

 He wondered if the body